guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 This will use the sample prediction inputs as before.
 We need to specify `bucket` to tell Guild where to create the job.

 The job will take some time to complete.
-When finished, it will hsave generated a file named `prediction.results-00000-of-00001`, which you can view in Guild View, or inspect from the command line.
+When finished, it will save generated a file named `prediction.results-00000-of-00001`, which you can view in Guild View, or inspect from the command line.